tylerlrhodes/blog2/content/posts/book-review-i-am-a-strange-loop.md

 In Chapter 7, *The Epi Phenomenon*, page 97, Hofstadter says that the "I" is the driver -- his words: "If I want something to happen, I just *will* it to happen, and unless it is out of my control, it generally *does* happen."
-Sentences later while describing the "I": "How could it be so all-powerful and yet not exist?"
+Sentences later while describing the "I", "How could it be so all-powerful and yet not exist?"

 In the next section is Hofstadter compares the bottom up and top down